 Write on your ATM sleeves – I love using ATM or credit card sleeves to help remind me why I’m saving money in the first place.
 These credit card sleeves help keep me from spending money.
 I write directly on them what I’m saving for.
 It’s very hard to spend frivolously or at least it makes me think twice when I see something like “family vacation” staring back at me when I go to pull out my ATM or credit card to use.

 Buy yourself gift cards – One way that you can trick yourself into saving money is by using gift cards.
 J.D.
 Roth from Get Rich Slowly calls it using reverse credit.
 Reverse credit lets you build up a gift card balance and then use those gift cards to save up for and to pay for your future purchase.

 For example, if you want to buy an Apple MacBook Air, you would accumulate Apple gift cards using reverse credit to save for the purchase.
-Buy, sell and trade gift cards at PlasticJungle.com.
-Pay as low as $70 for a $100 gift card or sell your unwanted gift cards for cash!
+Need a Gift?
+Choose from Top Brands.
+Shop Giftcardmall.com Today!

 These are some of the best ways to save for your financial goals and boost your investing without feeling the pinch in your wallet.
 Saving money isn’t easy, and we all struggle with it from time to time.
 Sometimes you have to trick yourself into saving money if you want to get it done at all.